 The route, as usual, was perfectly abysmal — steep and slippery and stalked by sasquatch, probably.
 Ivan would’ve loved it, and I imagined him bounding beside me again, scouring the shadows for wildlife and new places to pee.
 But no matter how much I adjusted the length of my stride or pace, there was no accompanying jingle.
 The tags just swayed and clanked behind my pack monotonously.
 Joylessly.
 Soullessly.

 I don’t know why I expected anything more.

 The tags are, after all, just bits of inert metal, etched with a name that is no longer called.
 They’re no more capable of eliciting joy than a tambourine without its musician.
 And I am no musician.

-So I stop trying to play them and just focus on the trail ahead.
-I think about rocks and roots and squirrels and a dog who once jingled through the forest.
+So I stopped trying to play them and just focused on the trail ahead.
+I thought about rocks and roots and squirrels and a dog who once jingled through the forest.

-The memories reverberate through me like a melody.
+The memories reverberated through me like a melody.